 6 Mystery Stories to Feed Your Morbid Curiosity

 Death on a train, ritual-like murders, a highly contagious virus that seemingly came out of nowhere — sorry, too soon?
 These are the premises of some of our most suspenseful and eyebrow-raising mystery stories on Topic.
-Not your average whodunnits, these murder-mysteries tap into parts of the human psychology that would have made Agatha Christie clutch her pearls.
+Not your average whodunits, these murder-mysteries tap into parts of the human psychology that would have made Agatha Christie clutch her pearls.
 But, personally, we don’t think there’s anything wrong with delighting in the sick and twisted.
 In fact, as long as the story is good, we say the sicker, the better.
 How sick are we talking?
-How about a statue of the Virgin Mary that cries human blood?
+How about a girl who wakes up to find her own dead body, and then has to solve her own murder?
 Yup, we’ve got that covered.
 Read on for six of our most creepy mysteries to feed your morbid curiosity.

 This series opens with two officers discovering a dying sex worker in the basement of a secluded cabin.
 And it only gets weirder from there!
 A highly contagious, deadly virus is discovered in the victim’s body.
 The series follows officer Nina Kautsalo and virologist Thomas Lorenz as they try to contain and identify the virus while tracking an active serial killer — which included more than one daring snowmobile chase!
 If the murder and epidemic themes don’t chill you, then the starkly white landscape of Finland’s icy Lapland certainly will.